Our case managers can answer your questions and connect you to an attorney.

 Working with an experienced nursing home law firm can help ensure you get the most financial compensation allowed under the law when suing a nursing home for negligence.

-Nursing home neglect can cause emotional damage and severe injuries to vulnerable residents.
+Nursing home neglect can cause emotional damage and serious injuries to vulnerable residents.
 Tragically, in some cases, it can also result in the wrongful death of a beloved family member.

-The nursing home neglect lawyers in our network have dedicated their careers to fighting for neglect and abuse victims.
+At LawFirm.com, we work with nursing home neglect lawyers who have dedicated their careers to fighting for the rights of seniors in long-term care facilities.

-They’ve helped thousands of families across the country get justice, securing more than $256 million for victims of nursing home neglect and abuse.
+They’ve secured more than $273 million for victims of nursing home neglect and abuse nationwide.

 An experienced nursing home abuse lawyer can tell you if you may be eligible to sue a care facility for negligence and provide legal advice.

-There are different types of evidence that can be used to prove nursing home abuse and neglect.
+There are different types of evidence that can be used to prove nursing home abuse and neglect, including:

 A nursing home negligence attorney can collect evidence to establish that a facility’s carelessness caused a resident harm.